Cooperation-org/human-credentialing/README.md

 Experiencing issues or have suggestions for improvements?
 Please [open an issue](https://github.com/Cooperation-org/human-credentialing/issues) and let us know.
 Your feedback is invaluable.

-For more resources and related projects, visit our [HUMAN GitHub repository](https://github.com/Cooperation-org/human-credentialing).

 ## License

 This project is licensed under the [MIT License](https://opensource.org/license/mit/)